24pullrequests/24pullrequests/CONTRIBUTING.md

 # Contributing to 24 Pull Requests

 Want to contribute to 24 Pull Requests?
 That's great!
 Here is a couple of guidelines that will help you contribute.
-Before we get started: Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Before we get started: Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md), to ensure that this project is a welcoming place for **everyone** to contibute to.
 By participating in this project you agree to abide by its terms.

 #### Overview